DerRafDev/dtmoney/README.md

 # dtMoney

+This application is a Money tracker that allows you to track your income and expenses, it was created using ReactJS, Polished, Axios, and also using the MirageJS as a Fake API.

 ## Objectives 📎

 The objective of this application is for learning better about React Hooks and use it with Axios and a Fake API to understand better practices of Design Patterns.
+In this Application i also learned how to create my own Hook and how Hooks work better.

 ## Techologies 🚀